 Michigan Council for Arts & Cultural Affairs

-Michigan Council for Arts & Cultural Affairs (MCACA) is currently accepting minigrant applications for the 2020 fiscal year.
-Michigan nonprofit organizations, schools and municipalities are able to apply for arts and cultural projects taking place between October 1, 2019 and September 30, 2020.
+Michigan Council for Arts & Cultural Affairs (MCACA) accepts grant applications on June 1 and minigrant applications on August 15 for the upcoming fiscal year.
+Grants are available for Operational Support, Project Support, Arts in Education Residency, New Leaders and Capital Improvements.
+Minigrants are available for arts and cultural projects and for professional and organizational development.
+Michigan arts and cultural nonprofit organizations, schools and municipalities are able to apply for arts and cultural projects taking place between October 1, 2019 and September 30, 2020.

 Applications for Minigrant Arts Projects and Minigrant Professional and Organizational Development (POD) are due August 3, 2019.
 Individual artists and arts administrators are able to apply for POD minigrants in addition to nonprofit organizations.

 The Northwest Michigan Arts and Culture Network is the Regional Regrantor for Region 2 (Antrim, Benzie, Charlevoix, Emmet, Grand Traverse, Kalkaska, Leelanau, Manistee, Missaukee & Wexford Counties)

 The FY2020 Application Deadlines are past.
 New guidelines will be available in Spring 2020 for FY2021.

 Rising Leaders is a rigorous and highly interactive personal development initiative committed to the advancement of Michigan’s arts leaders, a program designed and facilitated by MCACA and Partners in Performance, the nation’s preeminent designer and facilitator of leadership development initiatives for the arts and culture sector.